tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 This information collection reduces email churn and the need for tech writers to figure out the answers themselves through meetings and other email threads.
 If the PM leaves the fields blank, consider setting up a meeting with the PM and go over the needed fields in the meeting.
 You would be extremely lucky to find all information completely filled out from the start.
 Most of the time, PMs fill out about a third of these forms because they themselves lack more details (e.g., test scripts, code repositories, etc).
 You might want to loop in the Engineering manager to complete the other details.

 Note that the time required to collect this information can either be absorbed upfront through the requester or later through the tech writer.
 Placing the responsibility on the requester helps tech writers be more efficient.
 It also gives you a filter to decide just how desperately product teams want documentation for their projects.
-If a PM can't be bothered to complete the intake ticket, why should tech writers spin their wheels in bandwidth-burning ways?
+If a PM can't be bothered to complete the intake ticket, why should tech writers be bothered to create the documentation?

 However, just because a PM or other requester is slow to make the request, don't rush to judgment about their interest in the docs, especially if you're making the requests over email.
 For many people, email is just noise, especially if they don't know you well.
-Sometimes I've followed up with PMs about emails I've sent, and they were oblivious to the context or purpose of the email.
+Sometimes I've followed up with PMs about emails I've sent, and they were oblivious to the context or purpose of the email (if they even read it).
 PMs might not understand what you're asking them to do unless you explain it to them through a meeting.
 Unfortunately, meetings are often the only language PMs understand.

 ## 5. Convene a documentation kickoff meeting {#kickoff_meeting}